 - Prepayment penalty: Typically none

-Lender fees vary by lender but include things like an application fee which is usually a few hundred dollars and an origination fee, which is generally 0.5 to 1 percent of the loan.
+Lender fees vary by lender but include things like an application fee, which is usually a few hundred dollars and an origination fee, which is generally 0.5 to 1 percent of the loan.
 Some balloon mortgage lenders charge the borrower points in exchange for a lower interest rate.
-One point represents 1 percent of the loan and lenders may charge 0 to 2 points, which are a one-time fee paid during closing.
+One point represents 1 percent of the loan, and lenders may charge zero to two points, which are a one-time fee paid during closing.

 Balloon Mortgage Terms & Qualifications

-A balloon mortgage is a specialty loan product that has different terms and qualifications depending on the lender offering it.
-However, common terms are 5 to 7 years, although some credit unions offer 10- and 15-year balloon mortgage loan terms.
+A balloon mortgage is a specialty loan product that has different terms and qualifications, depending on the lender offering it.
+However, common terms are five to seven years, although some credit unions offer 10- and 15-year balloon mortgage loan terms.
 Qualifications also vary by lender, but typically a lender requires a credit score of 620 or higher.

-- Term: Average loan term is 5 to 7 years with a few lenders offering up to 15-year terms
+- Term: Average loan term is five to seven years with a few lenders offering up to 15-year terms

 - Down payment: Typically, 10 percent or less of the purchase price